Why Most Business Startups Fail — And What You Can Learn from Their Mistakes

 - Regular reassessment since “revenue planning is not a set and forget process”

-First-time founders often make the critical error of overestimating revenue and profitability, subsequently leading to financial strain.
-Without proper forecasting models, they can’t predict cash flow gaps or prepare contingency plans for slower-than-expected sales.
+First-time founders often overestimate revenue and profits.
+This can lead to financial strain later on.
+Without good forecasting models, they can’t see cash flow gaps.
+They also can’t make backup plans for slower sales.

 Overreliance on external funding

 Despite its apparent benefits, depending too heavily on outside investment creates significant vulnerabilities.
-Founders who rely excessively on external financing often develop what experts call “debt dependency”—a condition where the business becomes difficult to sustain without continuous funding injections.
+Founders who rely too much on outside funding can face “debt dependency.”
+This means their business struggles to survive without constant financial support.

 The dangers include: